evernost/gangQin/README.md

 - **Lookahead view**: the keyboard shows the notes to be pressed, but also the upcoming ones with different shades for improved 'sightreading'.
 Lookahead distance can be adjusted.
 - **Metronome**: practice with perfect timing.
 - **Unbound looped practice**: define a start point and try to play.
 Any mistake jumps you back to the starting point
+- - **Direct view on the real score**: showing the actual score while playing is pretty cool

 ## Upcoming features (one day)
-- **Direct view on the real score**: showing the actual score while playing might be quite cool 🙂

 - **Enhanced _fingersatz_ edition**: more shortcuts, make it quicker and easier to edit
 - **More complete playing statistics**: provide some hindsight on the overall playing performance of a song
 - **Dynamic comments display**: a comment, or notes show at a certain cursor, for a certain section, like a copilot